Tech-Phantoms/Tech-Phantoms/CONTRIBUTING.md

 ### 4. Sync it

-**Always keep your local copy of repository updated with the original repository.**
+**If  you are a contributor, we recommend you to sync with development branch** **Always keep your local copy of repository updated with the original repository.**
 Before making any changes and/or in an appropriate interval, run the following commands *carefully* to update your local repository.